Code-Institute-Submissions/projectone/README.md

 News:

-The news page is like a blog, detailing news and upcoming events at sea&stone.
+The news page is like a blog page that can be updated easily, detailing news and upcoming events at sea&stone.
 It also includes some videos to give customers an idea of what the events are like, ie the barista master class.

 Menus: